-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? • Carbon - Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes. • Ratification of the Paris Agreement on Climate Change ("Paris Agreement") by sovereign issuers Overall UN GC Compliance Status • ESG exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions.
-What are the objectives of the sustainable investments that the financial product partially What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable • intends to make and how does the sustainable investment contribute to such objectives? • intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable How do the sustainable investments that the financial product partially intends to make, cause significant harm to any environmental or social sustainable investment objective? • intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable How do the sustainable investments that the financial product partially intends to make, cause significant harm to any environmental or social sustainable investment objective?
-Not applicable How have the indicators for adverse impacts on sustainability factors been taken • intends to make and how does the sustainable investment contribute to such objectives?
-Not applicable How do the sustainable investments that the financial product partially intends to make, cause significant harm to any environmental or social sustainable investment objective?
-Not applicable How have the indicators for adverse impacts on sustainability factors been taken into account?
+environmental or social characteristics promoted by this financial product? • Carbon - Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emission normalized by sales, which allows for comparison between companies of different sizes. • Ratification of the Paris Agreement on Climate Change ("Paris Agreement") by sovereign issuers Overall UN GC Compliance Status • ESG exclusionary screens - see "What are the binding elements of the investment strategy used select the investments to attain each of the environmental or social characteristics promoted by this finance product?" below for details on the exclusions.
+What are the objectives of the sustainable investments that the financial product participation intends to make and how does the sustainable investment contribute to such objectives.
+Not applicable • intends to make and how does the sustainable investment contribute to such objectives • intends to make and how does the sustainable investment contribute to such objectives Not applicable How do the sustainable investments that the financial product partially intends to mak cause significant harm to any environmental or social sustainable investment objective Not applicable • Not applicable How do the sustainable investments that the financial product partially intends to make cause significant harm to any environmental or social sustainable investment objective Not applicable How have the indicators for adverse impacts on sustainability factors been take • Not applicable How do the sustainable investments that the financial product partially intends to make cause significant harm to any environmental or social sustainable investment objective Not applicable How have the indicators for adverse impacts on sustainability factors been take into account?